mtorials/dial-phone/README.md

 val phone = DialPhone { // this: DialPhoneBuilder
     homeserverUrl = "<YOUR_HOMESERVER_URL>" // This is
-    client withToken "<YOUR TOKEN>" // If you want to login with an access token asGuets() // If you want to create a guest account client hasCommandPrefix "!" // If you want to use the command listener, default is "!" addListeners {
+    client withToken "<YOUR TOKEN>" // If you want to login with an access token isGuets() // If you want to create a guest account client hasCommandPrefix "!" // If you want to use the command listener, default is "!" addListeners {
         add(ExampleListener())